kodehat/aram-am-abend.de/README.md

 > Gives playing ARAM games a little different ruleset.

-This repo contains the source code the ARAM am Abend website and is built with [Parcel](https://parceljs.org/), [Tailwind CSS](https://tailwindcss.com/) and [daisyUI](https://daisyui.com/).
+This repo contains the source code of the ARAM am Abend website and is built with [Parcel](https://parceljs.org/), [Tailwind CSS](https://tailwindcss.com/) and [daisyUI](https://daisyui.com/).